Claude Code Session & Worktree Manager

 Agntree currently supports Claude Code.
 The architecture is extensible and open-source — contributions to add support for GitHub Copilot, Cline, Aider, Windsurf, Continue.dev, and other AI coding agents are welcome.

-What are git worktrees and why use them with AI coding?
+What are git worktrees and why use them with Claude Code?

 Git worktrees let you check out multiple branches of the same repository into separate directories simultaneously.
-This is useful with AI coding agents because you can have separate AI sessions on separate branches, running in parallel, without conflicts.
-Agntree makes creating and managing worktrees effortless.
+This is powerful with Claude Code because you can run separate Claude Code sessions on separate branches in parallel, without conflicts.
+Agntree makes creating worktrees and launching Claude Code sessions on them effortless.

-How is session forking different from starting a new session?
+How is session forking different from starting a new Claude Code session?

-When you fork a session, the full conversation history is copied to the new session.
-The AI agent retains all context from the original conversation and can continue from that point.
-Starting a new session means the AI has no memory of previous work.
-Forking is ideal for exploring alternative approaches while keeping the original session intact.
+When you fork a Claude Code session, the full conversation history is copied to the new session.
+Claude retains all context from the original conversation and can continue from that point.
+Starting a new session means Claude has no memory of previous work.
+Forking is ideal for exploring alternative approaches while keeping the original Claude Code session intact.

 Is Agntree free?

 Yes.
 Agntree is free and open-source under the MIT license.
-You need your own Claude Code subscription to use the AI session features.
+You need your own Claude Code subscription (Claude Pro, Max, or Team) to use the session management features.